korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I'll again use _distinct_ and _sorted_.
-I'll collect these distinct values into a **String** array, with the _toArray_ terminal operation, and specifying the kind of array I want.
+I'll collect these distinct values into a **String** array, with the _toArray_ terminal operation, and be specifying the kind of array I want.
 Finally, I'll print the results out in one statement.
 I'll just fix that typo I made and format the code, so it shows better on screen.